yuktha-c-reddy/voltana/README.md

 ### Additional Note:
 - The **`/` route** on the frontend contains a toggle for both **Login** and **Sign Up** forms.
 Users can create accounts or log in securely from the same page.
+- You can only update or delete your account.
+JWT token used for verification of userId before updating or deleting.

 ## Bonus Features Implemented